Updated: July 2021 Version #: 003

 How we keep data safe

 We maintain strict security standards and procedures with a view to preventing unauthorised access to your data by anyone, including our staff.
 We use leading technologies such as (but not limited to) data encryption and firewalls to protect the security of your data.
-All our staff and any third parties hired to provide support services, will be required to observe our privacy standards and to allow us to audit them for compliance.
+Our staff members and third parties (who may be hired to provide services) will be required to observe our privacy standards and to allow us to audit them for compliance.

 How long we hold your data